chittemvaibhav134/TnwincApp/README.md

 Navigate to https://localhost:8444 and log in with the new user/password you created above, and you should be able to use Keycloak as an IdP.

 ## Getting metadata
-To get the metadata, ensure you have an entry which loops back to localhost for https://keycloak.devlocal.navex-pe.com
+To get the metadata, ensure you have an hostfile entry (C:\Windows\system32\drivers\etc\hosts) which loops back to localhost for https://keycloak.devlocal.navex-pe.com

 Then navigate to